Anammox

-Anammox, an abbreviation for "anaerobic ammonium oxidation", is a globally important microbial process of the nitrogen cycle that takes place in many natural environments.
+Anammox, an abbreviation for ‘anaerobic ammonium oxidation’, is a globally important microbial process of the nitrogen cycle that takes place in many natural environments.
 The bacteria mediating this process were identified in 1999, and were a great surprise for the scientific community.
 In the anammox reaction, nitrite and ammonium ions are converted directly into diatomic nitrogen and water.

-The bacteria that perform the anammox process are genera that belong to the bacterial phylum Planctomycetota.
+The bacteria that perform the anammox process are genera that belong to the phylum Planctomycetota.
 The anammox bacteria all possess one anammoxosome, a lipid bilayer membrane-bound compartment inside the cytoplasm in which the anammox process takes place.
 The anammoxosome membranes are rich in ladderane lipids; the presence of these lipids is so far unique in biology.

 "Anammox" is also the trademarked name for an anammox-based ammonium removal technology developed by the Delft University of Technology.

 Process background

 C17-C20 ladderane lipids from anammox bacteria containing either three linearly fused cyclobutane rings and one cyclohexane or five cyclobutane rings.
 Fatty acids are esterified with methanol or the glycerol backbone, and the ladderane alcohols are ether-linked with glycerol, all in different combinations.

 In this biological process, which is a redox comproportionation reaction, nitrite and ammonium ions are converted directly into a diatomic molecule of nitrogen and water.

 NH4+ + NO2- -> N2 + 2 H2O (ΔG° = -357 kJ.mol-1).

 Globally, this process may be responsible for 30–50% of the N_{2} gas produced in the oceans.
 It is thus a major sink for fixed nitrogen and so limits oceanic primary productivity.

 The bacteria that perform the anammox process belong to the bacterial phylum Planctomycetota.
 Currently, five anammox genera have been discovered: Brocadia, Kuenenia, Anammoxoglobus, Jettenia (all fresh water species), and Scalindua (marine species).
 The anammox bacteria are characterized by several striking properties: